semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - Your email address
 - A password

-Additionally, you may want to include:
+Additionally, you may also want to include: your biographical information, affiliations, research outputs and funding.

-- Your biographical information
-- Affiliations
-- Research outputs
-- Funding information

 Notes: